alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 ## Acknowledgements

-I'd like to thank Erwin Smout, Enrico Sartorello, David Livingstone and Sergio Castro for feedback and comments on earlier versions of this blog post.
+I'd like to thank Sergio Castro, Erwin Smout, Enrico Sartorello, David Livingstone, Magnus Holm and Louis Lambeau for their feedback and comments on earlier versions of this blog post.